Description

 PARALLEL_PARSE_FILE_SIZE_THRESHOLD / parallel_parse_file_size_threshold |

-The file size threshold (in bytes) that triggers parallel parsing.
-The default value is 256 MB. |
+File size threshold (in bytes) that triggers parallel parsing.
+Default: 256 MB. |

 MAX_ROW_LENGTH / max_row_length |